henry2004y/KeyNotes/contents/kinetic.md

 one easily verifies that the integral of $\hat{f}_m$ over $dv_x dv_y dv_z$ is unity.

+A common question to ask is: why do we see Maxwellian/Gaussian/normal distribution ubiquitously in nature?
+Well, this is related to the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem): in many situations, when independent random variables are summed up, their properly normalized sum tends toward a normal distribution even if the original variables themselves are not normally distributed (e.g. a biased coin which give 95% head and 5% tail).

 There are several average velocities of a Maxwellian distribution that are commonly used.
 The root-mean-square velocity is given by

 $$